-- We obtained an understanding of the group and the sector in which it operates to identify laws and regulations that could reasonably be expected to have a direct effect on the financial statements.
-We obtained our understanding in this regard through discussions with management and application of cumulative audit knowledge and experience of the sector. - We determined the principal laws and regulations relevant to the group in this regard to be those arising from AIM rules, Companies Act 2006 and local employment and tax law. - We designed our audit procedures to ensure the audit team considered whether there were any indications of non-compliance by the group with those laws and regulations.
-These procedures included, but were not limited to: - o enquiries of management and review of minutes. - We also identified the risks of material misstatement of the financial statements due to fraud.
-We considered, in addition to the non-rebuttable presumption of a risk of fraud arising from management override of controls, that the potential for management bias was identified in relation to: - the impairment of goodwill and intangible assets and we addressed this by challenging the assumptions and judgements made by management when auditing that significant accounting estimate; and - the allocation of value between intangible assets acquired and goodwill on the acquisition of Krunch and we addressed this by challenging the assumptions and judgements made by management when auditing that significant accounting estimate. - As in all of our audits, we addressed the risk of fraud arising from management override of controls by performing audit procedures which included, but were not limited to: the testing of journals; reviewing accounting estimates for evidence of bias; and evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business.
+- o Revenue recognition; - the impairment of goodwill and intangible assets and we addressed this by challenging the assumptions and judgements made by management when auditing these significant accounting estimates; and - the accounting treatment of Krunch Data Limited which was addressed by challenging the assumptions and judgements made by management when auditing that significant accounting estimate. - As in all of our audits, we addressed the risk of fraud arising from management override of controls by performing audit procedures which included, but were not limited to: the testing of journals; reviewing accounting estimates for evidence of bias; and evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business.